Updated 31st October 2024

 Reducing speed in fog, or doing so where there is ice on the road, may be the most obvious scenarios, as could a problem caused by the sun setting or rising low in the sky, impacting on visibility.
 Certainly, in the absence of any other clear and obvious feature that leads to a road collision and investigation into the cause, the police would also have regard to the road conditions, whether there had been rain, excessive leaves, sun, or levels of precipitation.

 This summer has seen unprecedented levels of rainfall.
-The Met Office have stated that 9 out of 10 weather related deaths and serious injuries on the roads take place in the rain.
 The cleaning of roadside gullies is not such a common sight as it used to be, leading to more water backup and the inevitable spray seen commonly when following vehicles ahead.
+As we head move through Autumn and Winter, wet weather conditions will undoubtedly continue.

 The Highway Code provides guidance between sections 226 and 237 for driving in adverse weather conditions.
 In wet weather, stopping distances will be at least double those required for stopping on dry roads.